Sargent median real estate price is $226,865, which is less expensive than 64.4% of Texas neighborhoods and 74.0% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Sargent.
 The current real estate vacancy rate here is 53.6%.
 This is higher than the rate of vacancies in 98.9% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (46.7%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 13 people per square mile living here, this neighborhood is less crowded than 96.3% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 13 residents per square mile, Sargent is less crowded than 96.3% of all U.S. neighborhoods.
 Sargent is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Sargent is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 53.6% of the residential real estate vacant, the Sargent neighborhood claims the distinction of having a higher vacancy rate than 98.9% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.